 6. Dental and Medical students

-Try reaching out to current students on social media to get tips and advice on preparing for the exam.
+Try reaching out to current students on social media or forums to get tips and advice on preparing for the exam.
 Twitter is an great platform to reach out.
-If could even see if they would sell there books to you at a discounted price and save money.
-Some might even be willing to give it away for free so keep an eye out for applicants tweeting about the their UKCAT results.
+If could even see if they would sell their old UKCAT books to you at a discounted price and save money.
+Some might even be willing to give it away for free so keep an eye out for posts or tweets from former applicants.

 7. Brain Training Mobile Apps